Kosher tea in glass teaware with pastries, fruit, flowers, and two lit candles on a white table.

 Meat or dairy can be eaten alongside pareve foods — or neutral foods — which include fish, eggs, vegetables, fruit, nuts, and any other food that isn’t dairy or meat.
 You want to familiarize yourself with acceptable and unacceptable kosher foods.

 Once you've learned what kosher is, it’s a good idea to reach out to your guests.
 Ask what their dietary practices are so you can build a menu around their needs.
-Some people are a little more flexible with their diet and others are not.
-Regardless, you want to make sure your kosher afternoon tea menu is delightful and carefree for them.
+Some people are a little more flexible with their diet, and others are not.
+Regardless, you want your kosher afternoon tea menu to be courteous so they can focus on having a good time.

 What Makes a Tea Kosher?